ACINQ/eclair/docs/Cluster.md

 > Have a single set of keys and a single certificate for all nodes and disable hostname checking
 > - The single set of keys and the single certificate is distributed to all nodes.
 The certificate can be self-signed as it is distributed both as a certificate for authentication but also as the trusted certificate.
 > - If the keys/certificate are lost, someone else can connect to your cluster.
-> - Adding nodes to the cluster is simple as the key material can be deployed / distributed to the new node.
+> - Adding nodes to the cluster is simple as the key material can be deployed / distributed to the new cluster node.

 Generate a self-signed certificate (set a strong password):
 ```shell